Ustalic acid: Occurrence

-The compound was first reported by Japanese researcher Hirokazu Kawagishi and colleagues in 2002, who isolated about 190 milligrams of the chemical from 30.3 kg of fresh mushrooms and determined its complete structure.
+The compound was first reported by Japanese researcher Hirokazu Kawagishi and colleagues in 2002, who isolated about 190 milligrams of the chemical from 30.3 kg of fresh mushrooms.

 Toxicity

 Ustalic acid is an inhibitor of the sodium-potassium pump (Na^{+}/K^{+}-ATPase), found in the plasma membrane of all animal cells.
 Physiologically, inhibition of the sodium-potassium pump generally causes diarrhea, as it prevents water reabsorption from the intestines.
-When force-fed to mice, ustalic acid causes them to sit still in a crouched position, hesitant to move, and induces tremors and abdominal contractions.
-High enough concentrations of the toxin (10 milligrams per mouse) cause death.
+When force-fed to laboratory mice, ustalic acid causes them to sit still in a crouched position, hesitant to move, and induces tremors and abdominal contractions.
+Doses of 10 milligrams cause death.
 Biosynthetically, ustalic acid is thought to originate from oxidative cleavage of the red pigment phlebiarubron.

 Synthesis

-A low-yield total synthesis of the dimethyl ester of ustalic acid was reported in 2006, starting with phlebiarubrone.
-The oxidation was achieved with lead tetraacetate.
+A low-yield total synthesis of the dimethyl ester of ustalic acid was reported in 2006, starting from phlebiarubrone.
+The oxidant used was lead tetraacetate.

 Hayakawa and colleagues reported a more efficient synthesis in 2008, using sesamol as a starting point.
-This procedure requires eight steps, and uses Suzuki–Miyaura coupling and oxidation of methylene acetal.
+This procedure requires eight steps, and uses Suzuki–Miyaura coupling and oxidation of a methylene acetal.